Eye Health Central

 Yellow Lights, or Take Caution

-Be Cautious with Makeup: If you wear makeup, always insert contacts before applying makeup to avoid contamination.
-Also go for non-allergenic or hypoallergenic makeup and avoid using products like mascara or eyeliner too close to your lash line, where they can come into contact with the lens.
+Be Cautious with Makeup: If you wear makeup, always insert contact lenses before applying makeup to avoid contamination.
+Also, try opting non-allergenic or hypoallergenic makeup, and avoid using products like mascara or eyeliner too close to your lash line, where they can come into contact with the lens.

-Use Lubricating Drops Wisely: If your eyes feel dry with contacts, use lubricating drops made specifically for contact lens wearers.
-Don't use any eye drops without checking with your optometrist, as some may not be compatible with contacts.
+Use Lubricating Drops Wisely: If your eyes feel dry with contact lenses, use lubricating drops made specifically for contact lens wearers.
+Don't use any eye drops without checking with your optometrist, as some may not be compatible with contact lenses.

 Red Lights or Don'ts

-No Tap Water: Never expose contact lenses to tap water!
-While cleaning, storing, and wetting them, for whatever reason don’t, it’s just not recommended.
+No Tap Water: Never expose contact lenses to tap water, whilst cleaning, storing, wetting, or wearing lenses, it increases the risk of eye irritation and infection.
 Tap water contains microorganisms that can cause serious eye infections.
-Always use the designated solution.
+Always use the recommended solution.

 Author: John Dreyer Optometrist Bsc(Hons), MCOPTOM, DipCLP